The Top 20 Best Financial Tips for Millennials

 The typical route that people take with tasks in their lives is to organise them into small chunks and then tick off a small number of jobs each day.
 However, if you really want to excel at something and get ahead, you need to go all-in on what you think to be the most important thing at that time.
 Here's an example.
 Say you work 40 hour weeks in a bog standard job, and then decide one day you want to start a business.

-Many people might maintain the job and commit a couple hours every night here and there to growing their business.
+Many people might maintain the job and commit a couple of hours every night here and there growing their business.
 Though this slow and steady approach might sometimes pay off, it's much less likely to.
 Instead, if you truly believe in the idea, you should commit 110% to it and ignore anything else until you've seen it through.
 As a result, your chances of success will increase drastically.

 10. Focus on maintaining low core expenses

-One of the worst things that a young person can do nowadays is start taking on large monthly expenses from the get-go.
+One of the worst things that a young person can do nowadays is starting taking on large monthly expenses from the get-go.
 Sure, some of your friends can afford to live in a flashy house or drive a brand new car, but don't try to imitate these people.
 Instead, keep your finances lean in order to avoid burdening yourself in any way.

 It can be tempting to sign up for an expensive monthly loan agreement for a brand new Tesla, but it's just not good financial sense.
 In doing so, you bog yourself down with large payments that you can barely afford and which reduce your chances of taking on exciting new risks and opportunities.